chenyt31/OpenPi-Baseline/examples/aloha_real/README.md

 # Run Aloha (Real Robot)

 This example demonstrates how to run with a real robot using an [ALOHA setup](https://github.com/tonyzhaozh/aloha).
+See [here](../../../openpi/docs/remote_inference.md) for instructions on how to load checkpoints and run inference.
+We list the relevant checkpoint paths for each provided fine-tuned model below.

 ## Prerequisites